BaconBoyGit/nostos/README.md

 ### Database
 The project server requires a connection to a MYSQL System to store data.
 The system only needs one database, which is specified along with authentication credentials in a `.env` file.
 If there is no `.env` file, the config.json file will use default parameters.

-> For the back-end to run properly, the config.json file must have an appropriate entry for each variable pulled from a `.env` file.
+> **Note:** For the back-end to run properly, the config.json file must have an appropriate entry for each variable pulled from a `.env` file.
 This file can be provided by the repository owner, or you can make your own.

 Upon running the back-end, the specified database will be populated with the appropriate tables, designed in the `/server/models` directory.